 “Eleven a.m.,” he said.
 “Time for the bar to open.”

-“Yes, Dad,” I said standing.
+“Yes, Dad,” I said, standing.
 I opened the door from the lobby, adjusted the wonky dartboard, and stood behind the bar.
 I hadn’t even wiped a drip tray before the first customer said in a broad Scottish accent.
 “I’ll have a pint, and a wee chaser.”

 “Certainly, sir,” I said pouring the beer and handing it over to the ginger-haired, overweight, short man with a full beard who was sweating profusely.
 I was surprised to see he was wearing a kilt, sporran, long thick socks, brown brogues, and a lace-fronted white shirt.